NorSoulx/AkkaDotNetPubSubTest/README.md

 # AkkaDotNetPubSubTest

-Learning me some Akka.Net with F#
+Learning me some Akka.Net with F# (work in progress)

 Using OS X, Xamarin and mono